Your search results

 Unlocking the Answer: How Much Down Payment on a House Do You Need?

-Posted by Jake Maines on February 15, 2024
+Posted by Jake Maines on March 6, 2026

 0

-Key takeaways:
+Key Takeaways

 • The amount of a house down payment is dependent on the loan program you select.

-• How much down payment on a house depends on various factors, and there can be financial benefits to both a larger downpayment and a smaller downpayment, depending on your goals.
+• How much down payment on a house depends on various factors, and there can be financial benefits to both a larger down payment and a smaller down payment, depending on your goals.

 • If your minimum down payment requirement is lower, that could mean that you’re able to buy a home sooner.